-The carnation is used and worn around the world to encourage different meanings, beliefs and symbols.
+The carnation is used and worn around the world to encourage different meanings, beliefs, and symbols.

 The carnation is often worn by the UK’s Oxford University students during their examinations.
-The colour white is worn during their first exam and red on their last (pink is used throughout the other exams).
+The color white is worn during their first exam and red on their last (pink is used throughout the other exams).